Joining Forces focusing on impaired driving

 Trending In: Crime

-- Man arrested on suspicion of possession with intent to sell, says Carson City Sheriff’s Office
+- Man arrested after driving into residence, says Carson City Sheriff’s Office